-CBSE 10th Social Answer Key 2026: The Central Board of Secondary Education is conducting the SST exam today, on March 7, 2026.
-Over 20 lakh students are appearing for the 80-mark theory paper.
+CBSE 10th Social Answer Key 2026: The Central Board of Secondary Education conducted the SST exam today, on March 7, 2026.
+Over 20 lakh students appeared for the 80-mark theory paper.
 Upon completion of the exam, a detailed question paper analysis of history, geography, political science, and economics will be added here.
 Along with social science analysis, candidates can also check the unofficial answer key prepared by the subject matter experts.
+Per initial reactions, the SST paper was found to be moderately easy with questions asked from the NCERT textbook.
 The candidate can make use of the answer key to determine the total number of correct MCQs marked during the exam.
-Candidates can keep checking the live blog for more updates on the answer key and analysis.Â
+Candidates can keep checking the live blog for more updates on the answer key and analysis.

 | Questions | Answers |